postmanlabs/labs-docs/v6/postman/sending_api_requests/working_with_tabs.md

 [![open req in new tab](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/OpenReqNewTab.gif)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/OpenReqNewTab.gif)

- Postman always opens a request in the 'preview' tab if 'Always open requests in new tab' option is set to OFF in the Settings screen.
-When this option is set to ON, Postman opens a request in a new permanent tab always.
+  When you set 'Always open requests in new tab' option to OFF, Postman searches for an open preview tab to open the request.
+It opens in a new preview tab only if is does not find an already open preview tab.
+If you set this option to ON, Postman opens a request in a new permanent tab always.
 The above GIF file illustrates this.

  If you want to make a preview tab a permanent one, double-click the tab itself, as the following GIF file illustrates: